hyosungjoo/group-level-XAI/README.md

 The group-level analysis comprises three procedures: feature extraction, clustering of convolutional filters, and selective interpretation of task-relevant clusters.
 The source code includes clustering of convolutional filters and selective interpretation.
 Feature extraction procedure can vary depending on the model and task.
-The source code for feature extraction is available upon reasonable request via email (mywngprud1@gmail.com).
+The source code for feature extraction is available upon reasonable request.

 # Requirements
 * MATLAB >= 2008b